UweWindt/fastapi-modelrouter/README.md

 # fastapi-modelrouter

-## create fastAPI Router from a SqlAlchemy Table
+## create fastAPI Router from a SqlAlchemy model

 - Simple to Use